 Electric Vehicle (EV) Chargers on the Irish market

-The use of electric vehicles (EVs) provides a sustainable transport solution that does not rely on fossil fuels, such as petrol and diesel.
+The use of electric vehicles (EVs) provides a sustainable transport solution that doesn't rely on fossil fuels, such as petrol and diesel.
 To meet national decarbonisation targets, the Government has continued to promote the use of electric vehicles across the country.
 Currently, the aim is to have about 936,000 electric vehicles in Ireland, with the sale of new fossil-powered cars ceasing by 2030.

 With the increase in electric vehicles in Ireland, the main question shifts to the availability of adequate charging points to meet growing demand.
 An EV’s battery needs to be charged for the car to drive from A to B, meaning the battery requires a source of energy all the time for the car to function, just like other cars require petrol or diesel to run.